 The brand anthropologists at Stealing Share created a predictive model as a springboard to persuasive brand creation.
 This model clears away clutter and reveals the prime emotional motivator that controls your target audiences.

-No other branding agency in the world uses this behavioral modeling or understands how humans are prisoners to their belief systems.
+No other branding agency uses this behavioral modeling or understands how humans are prisoners to their belief systems.

-Here are the critical elements in Behavioral Modeling:
+Here are the critical elements of Behavioral Modeling

-Processes are the actions that are visible.
+Processes are visible actions.
 There is no ambiguity in a process.
 You witness it happening in real-time.
-In the Process part of the behavioral modeling, the brand anthropologists/strategists identify all of the processes the brand owns.
+In the Process part of the behavioral modeling, the brand anthropologists/strategists identify all the processes the brand owns.

-These statements all begin with the words “It is” or “it has.”
+These statements all begin with “It is” or “It has.”

-Some examples of this might be “It is easy to use,” or “It has unique properties,” or “It is preferred by mid-market males.”
+What is behavior modeling with example?
+Some examples of this might be “It is easy to use,” “It has unique properties,” or “Mid-market males prefer it.”

-This becomes a long and exhaustive list in the behavioral modeling.
+This becomes a long and exhaustive list in behavioral modeling.
 At times there will be hundreds of processes identified.
-This just starts the behavior modeling process.
+This just starts the behavioral modeling process.